skolchin/astro-extras/README.md

 ETL session object defines its own data loading interval and allows to override automatic interval boundaries calculation using parameters when a DAG is started.

+Sessions are stored in a database in `sessions` table.
+Entries to that table are created when a new session is instantiated withing a DAG run and closed when DAG is finished.

-ETL session instance is pushed to XCom and becomes available to all operators within the data pipeline.
-For example, this SQL query uses data interval defined in ETL session to limit input data range:
+ETL session instance is pushed to XCom under `session` key and becomes available to all operators within the data pipeline (see query example below).

+### SQL Templates

+SQL template is a file, which contains instructions and Jinja-macros substituted at runtime.
+For example, this template could be created in order to load data from `data_table` table within the limited date range:

 ``` sql
 select * from data_table